redpesk-industrial/canopen-binding/docs/4-running_and_testing.md

 ## Adding your own config

 Json config file is selected from `afb-binder --name=afb-midlename-xxx` option.
-This allows you to switch from one json config to an other without editing any file. `middlename` is use to select a specific config.
+This allows you to switch from one json config to an other without editing any file. `middlename` is used to select a specific config.
 As example `--name='afb-kpM15-config'` will select `canopen-kpM150-myconfig.json`.

 You may also choose to force your config file by exporting CONTROL_CONFIG_PATH environnement variable.
 For further information, check AGL controller documentation [here](../../developer-guides/controllerConfig.html)